vsvishalsharma/smartprep/README.md

 🤝 Contributing
 We welcome contributions!
 Here's how you can contribute:

--Fork the repository.
--Create a new branch (git checkout -b feature/your-feature).
--Commit your changes (git commit -m 'Add some feature').
--Push to the branch (git push origin feature/your-feature).
--Open a Pull Request.
+- Fork the repository
+- create a branch with you feature name
+- Push into your local repo
+- create PR